HpropHeap Predicates

 never define a custom heap predicate directly as a function of the state.

-We next describe the most important combinators, which were pervasively used
+We next describe the most important combinators, which were used pervasively

 throughout the first two chapters.